 - Then, mount all case fans into the case

 - Mount the motherboard into the case and connect the ATX power cable from the power supply to the motherboard and connect the case fan power cables to the motherboard

 - Put the CPU into the motherboard socket (no force needed) and lower the socket’s retaining arm

-- Put a small amount of thermal paste on top of CPU and attach the CPU fan onto the CPU
+- Put a small amount of thermal paste on top of the CPU and attach the CPU fan to the CPU

 - Attach the CPU fan power cable to the motherboard

 - Insert the RAM stick(s).
 Force is okay here, but check the notch at the bottom of the stick and make sure it aligns with the tab in the motherboard slot.
 They only go one way!
 Also, make sure you’re not bending the motherboard

 - Mount the hard drives and attach cables between them and the motherboard, being sure to connect your SSD to the first SATA socket